Did Ariana Grande Date The Weeknd?

 The Rumor:

 Several tabloids and online publications have suggested that Ariana Grande and The Weeknd were romantically involved at some point.
 The rumor mill went into overdrive when the two artists collaborated on the hit single “Love Me Harder” back in 2014.
-Their undeniable chemistry in the music video and during live performances fueled the speculation.
+Their undeniable chemistry in the music video fueled speculation that their relationship extended beyond a professional collaboration.

 The Facts:

 Despite the rumors, there is no concrete evidence to suggest that Ariana Grande and The Weeknd ever dated.
 Both artists have remained tight-lipped about their personal lives, choosing to keep their relationships private.
-While they may have shared a professional connection through their collaboration, there is no substantial proof of a romantic involvement.
+While they may have shared a strong connection during the making of “Love Me Harder,” it is important to remember that chemistry on-screen does not always translate to a real-life romance.

-As of now, there is no information to suggest that Ariana Grande and The Weeknd are in a romantic relationship.
-Both artists have been focusing on their respective careers and have not made any public statements about dating each other.
+A: As of now, there is no evidence to suggest that Ariana Grande and The Weeknd are in a romantic relationship.
+Both artists have been focused on their respective careers and have not made any public statements about dating each other.